-- Number of modes of travel available by park

-- Average travel time by mode - Population within servicesheds or catchment area by park - Number of direct walking routes by park from surrounding neighborhoods within servicesheds - Availability of vehicular parking spaces (including ADA compliant parking) and bike racks at existing and future parks. - Completion of transportation system upgrades contained in the City's Transportation Master Plan.

-Future parks and recreation facilities shall be constructed, and existing parks retrofitted, as necessary, with adequate parking for automobiles (including charging stations for electric vehicles) and bicycles, and adequate access for disabled persons, in compliance with standards established in the LDRs and the American with Disabilities Act.

-Upon completion of pAll public and private park and recreation facility renovations, projects all public and private parks and recreation facilities shall be provided with include safe, convenient bicycle and pedestrian entrances and facilities, including bicycle and pedestrian pathways/lanes/trails, pedestrian and bicycle amenities, lighting, signage, and parking.
+- Number of modes of travel available by park - Average travel time by mode - Population within service shed or catchment area by park - Number of direct walking routes by park from surrounding neighborhoods within service shed - Availability of vehicular parking spaces (including ADA compliant parking) and bike racks at existing and future parks.
+Policy 7.6.1 Future parks and recreation facilities shall be constructed, and existing parks retrofitted, as necessary, with adequate parking for automobiles (including charging stations for electric vehicles) and bicycles, and adequate access for disabled persons, in compliance with standards established in the LDRs and the American with Disabilities Act.
+Policy 7.6.2 All public and private park and recreation facility renovations, projects shall include safe, convenient bicycle and pedestrian entrances and facilities, including bicycle and pedestrian pathways/lanes/trails, pedestrian and bicycle amenities, lighting, signage, and parking.
 New parks and park renovations should also have identifier signs of plants, trees, and shrubs.
 Signs must be weatherproof.
 Parks shall maintain a separate inventory of park trees along with their condition, species, size, benefits to the community.